 4. How does the number of segments in the dendrite affect your simulation?
 Turn on Keep Lines in the graph of Vm vs. t so you will be able to compare runs with different nseg.

-Then in the interpreter window execute the command
+Then at the >>> prompt execute the command